Cognitive Science Society Grove

 You can contribute to the CogSci Grove.
 For every £6 you donate, a tree will be planted in the Scottish Highlands on your behalf.
 Your tree(s) will help to rewild the Caledonian Forest, a rich habitat found only in the Scottish Highlands.
 It will be a sapling grown from locally collected seed and will be one of a number of species, such as Scots pine, willow, birch, rowan, hazel, alder, holly, aspen and bird cherry.
 Your tree will be planted at Dundreggan, an estate near Loch Ness in beautiful Glenmoriston.
 The rich diversity of wildlife habitats at Dundreggan includes ancient Caledonian pinewoods and superb birch and juniper woodlands.
 With mires, wetlands and wildflower meadows, Dundreggan is a haven for wildlife.
 Over 4,000 species have been discovered there, with some found nowhere else in the UK.
 Your sapling will be planted alongside other young, native trees, transforming open hillsides into healthy young woodland, rich in wildlife such as red squirrel, black grouse, capercaillie, wood ants and twinflower.
 Once the trees reach maturity, natural regeneration will go on to create the wild forests of the future for generations to enjoy.

-Since we established the CogSci Grove in 2020, the Cognitive Science Society has planted over 1600 trees in this grove and raised over $1000 to help maintain protected sites in the Scottish Highlands where they create homes for wildlife and forests for the future.
+The Cognitive Science Society has planted over 1600 trees in this grove, funded by the Society’s contributions since 2020 and over $1000 donated by our members and conference attendees, to help maintain protected sites in the Scottish Highlands where they create homes for wildlife and forests for the future.
 This is one of the things we can do together to offset carbon emissions incurred by hosting the Society’s annual conference and associated activities.
 We welcome donations by our members at any time of year to offload carbon emissions for professional or personal activities or for any other reason (e.g., as a gift or commemoration for a loved one).